wpmoo-org/wpmoo/README.md

 CI runs linting and compatibility sniffs across PHP 7.4–8.3 and WordPress 6.5+ so the framework stays aligned with its published requirements.

 Run `composer check` locally to execute the same validation, lint, and compatibility sniffs before pushing.
 For a full WordPress.org coding standard pass, run `vendor/bin/phpcs --standard=WordPress --ignore=vendor,node_modules .` manually when you have time to address the broader styling recommendations.
+A consolidated checklist lives in `wpmoo-docs/content/05.development/local-qa.md`.

 ## Example: Fluent Section Layout